dy/piezo/docs/r&d.md

     ~ since strings are static, we at-part know what type it has.
       - it can be fn argument
     + the fastest way
-    - non-compact memory to store value
+    - non-compact memory to store value, 8x overkill, even for i32
     - returned UInt8Array doesn't contain string, needs Float64Array
       ~ not hard to convert
       ~ we wouldnt' likely do utf-8 anyways